dancocos/dancocos/_posts/2023-10-20-Tailscale-DNS-Scripts.markdown

 categories: [TIL, macOS, sysadmin, security, DNS]
 ---

+## Note it doesn't have be this complicated [read here instead](/2024/10/20/Tailscale-and-Pi-hole-ad-blocking.html)

 I'm a big fan of [Tailscale](https://tailscale.com) and when I'm not at home I still like to use the [Pi-hole](https://pi-hole.net) I have setup at home to block ads and malicious sites.
 The way I manage this is to set my DNS server to the TS IP 100.69.187.53 for my Pi-Hole.

 This works well unless I'm out and about and on public wifi, especially if there is a captive portal, sometimes ["Things Fall Apart"*](https://en.wikipedia.org/wiki/Things_Fall_Apart) as the auth may need to use local DNS.
 You can solve this by --> Settings --> Wi-fi --> Details --> DNS (change the DNS) auth the portal and then change everything back.